Print Edition - 2016-09-06 | News

 Sep 6, 2016-The government is making final preparations to increase the private housing reconstruction grant from existing Rs200,000 to Rs300,000 to each household, along with an additional Rs200,000 as a soft loan to over 700,000 earthquake-affected households in 14 most-affected districts.

 Addressing the meeting of the Development Committee under the Legislature-Parliament on Monday, Prime Minister Pushpa Kamal Dahal assured that the government is committed to help the quake-affected families to rebuild the damaged houses by increasing the housing grant by an additional Rs100,000.
-He also said the government would seek support from donors and development partners to fill the funding shortfall of around Rs80 billion for rebuilding.
+He also said the government would seek support from donors and development partners to fill the funding shortfall of around Rs80 billion for rebuilding.“I am serious about increasing the grant assistance.
+I will talk with donors and development partners for the additional funding for reconstruction,” Rabindra Adhikari, chairperson of the Development Committee, quoted PM Dahal as saying at a meeting to follow-up on the direction from the committee last Thursday to summon the prime minister to discuss over the delay in overall reconstruction activities.

 The parliamentary committee had decided to invite PM Dahal to discuss about the concerns of poor local governance, lack of trained human resources and funding gap to effectively reach out to the affected families.